HHSDigitalMediaAPIPlatform/SyndicationSDK_JS/README.md

 :Optional parameters:
 **max**: Integer - // The maximum number of records to return
 **offset**: Integer - // The offset of the records set to return for pagination
-**sort**: String - // The name of the property to which sorting will be applied
+**sort**: String - // [*](#sorting)The name of the property to which sorting will be applied

+**Sort By**
+id, name, sourceUrl, dateSyndicationCaptured, dateSyndicationUpdated, dateSyndicationVisible, language, source, description, dateContentAuthored, dateContentUpdated, dateContentPublished, dateContentReviewed

 **Example:**

 	so.getMediaByTagId(1, function(data){